JesusFVv/dst_airlines_de/src/docker_services/postgrest_api/postgrest_notes.md

 create role web_anonimous nologin;
 grant usage on schema l2 to web_anonimous;
 grant select on all tables in schema l2 to web_anonimous;
+grant usage on schema l3 to web_anonimous;
+grant select on all tables in schema l3 to web_anonimous;
 ```

 Create an user in order to login to the RESTAPI